 - Unlike other sunrise cocktails, there is no ice to filter the grenadine, so pouring it around the glass (rather than directly in the middle) helps it sink as intended.

 - One lemon should yield enough juice for a single drink.
 For the orange, a single fruit should produce enough juice for at least four cocktails, if not more.

 - As with most "up" drinks, serving this in a chilled glass is highly recommended.
 Since cocktail glasses don't fit conveniently in the average freezer, you can give it a quick chill by placing a few ice cubes in the glass while you mix the drink.
 Simply discard them before straining.

 - Other styles of whiskey can add an interesting twist to the drink's flavor.

 - Try this drink with other liquors instead of whiskey.
 Tequila's a natural choice and interesting against the high concentration of lemon; a vodka is also an excellent option, though aged rum is fun as well.

 - Double or triple the amount of orange juice to create a drink that's less tart.
 The slightly taller drink will likely have to be poured into an old-fashioned glass to hold the extra volume and you can always serve it on the rocks if you like.

 How Strong Is a Sour Sunrise Cocktail?

 For a drink served in the martini style, the sour sunrise is surprisingly light.
 Much of that is due to the fact that bourbon is the only liquor.
-Even though Maker's Mark is bottled at a strong 90 proof, the drink mixes up to just 14 percent ABV (28 proof).
+Even when using a 90 proof bourbon, the drink mixes up to just 14 percent ABV (28 proof).
 That's more along the lines of a glass of wine and half of the Manhattan's strength.